Koopman Operator for Stability Analysis: Theory with a Linear--Radial Product Reproducing Kernel: Supplementary Numerical Simulations

 In Section \ref{sec:numerical}, we verified that for the learned Koopman operator, if the initial states are sampled in a well-specified $\mbb{X}$ that is small enough to not contain any other invariant structure, then the Koopman spectrum is loyal to the stability property of the equilibrium point.
 For the case of $\mu=+1$ (when the origin is unstable), we also evaluated the performance of the proposed approach with initial states randomly sampled from a larger domain $[-2.5, +2.5]$, which contains an attractive limit cycle inside.
 The trajectory prediction based on the estimated Koopman operator is depicted in Fig.~\ref{fig5} with the Koopman spectrum shown in Fig.~\ref{fig6}.
 The estimated Koopman operator still predicts the trajectory very well empirically.

-In this case, the spectrum is confined in the closed unit disk perfectly, with some spectrum points very close to the unit circle.
+In this case, the spectrum still shows an overflow from the unit disk.
+This indicates that from the collected data sample, it is possible to construct an approximate eigenfunction of the Koopman operator with an eigenvalue $|\lambda|>1$.
 This is a reflection of the existence of an attractive limit cycle.
-The instability of the equilibrium point is not demonstrated by spectrum points outside of the unit circle.